abgrss/strain_clustering/README.md

 A project to cluster 2130 cannabis strains based on their user-reported flavour, effect, and medical use data Information primarily acquired via webscraping (Leafly.com)

+A PDF overview of the project and its key results can be foud in #### strain_clustering.pdf

 ## Clustering Results
 See clustering anaylsis in "3.2.
 Hierarchical clustering (best model)" for latest results